 Smoking and Vaping: Smoking and vaping is prohibited on all Centre property, including parking lots and playgrounds.
 No one is permitted to smoke anytime with or in the presence of a child or in view of the Centre.

-Statutory Holidays - Centre Closures: Our Centres will be closed during the following days:

-Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labor Day, Thanksgiving Day, Remembrance Day, Christmas Day, Boxing Day, New Years Day.
+Statutory Holidays - Centre Closures: Our Centres will be closed during the following statutory holidays: New Year's Day, Family Day, Good Friday, Easter Monday, Victoria Day, Canada Day, Civic Holiday, Labour day, Thanksgiving Day, Christmas Day, Boxing Day.